eslint/eslint/docs/rules/block-scoped-var.md

-# block scoped var
+# Treat var as Block Scoped

-The `block-scoped-var` rule allows you to throw warnings when variables are used outside of their context binding.
+The `block-scoped-var` rule generates warnings when variables are used outside of the block in which they were defined.
 This emulates C-style block scope.

 ```js
 function doSomething() {